Where a gable end is simply the end wall of a saddle roof, the wall is usually cavity brickwork or blockwork from the base to the roof.

 Where a gable end is formed above a portico, doorway or window screen it may be formed by other materials that will eventually be rendered or finished in matchboard, shiplap etc.

 If you wish to form such a gable in blockwork, bearing in mind the weight to be supported above windows which are not intended to bear any weight, you will need substantial timber or steel girders.
-Your architect will provide guidance and you may need a structural engineer to provide the design and calculations.
+Your architect will provide guidance and you will probably need a structural engineer to provide the design and calculations.

 Click on the photos for a larger view